mzibari/diecast-collector-client/README.md

 [Live Link](https://diecast-collector-client.vercel.app/)

 ## Summary
-The app lets the diecast collectors have a library of diecast models User can start by registering an account, then log in with said account.
+The app lets the diecast collectors have a library of diecast models
+User can start by registering an account, then log in with said account
 User can start adding cars
 User can delete cars
 User can view a catalog of all cars

 ## Technologies Used :
 1. Javascript